waynegakuo/bytewise/README.md

   yarn global add @angular/cli
   ```

-### Firebase Project and Vertex AI Setup 🔥
+### Firebase Project and Firebase AI Logic Setup 🔥

 Next, you'll need a Firebase project with a web application configured.
-You will also need to enable Vertex AI on your Firebase project.
+You will also need to enable Firebase AI Logic on your Firebase project.

 Follow the directions in [Step 1 to create a project and a web app](https://firebase.google.com/docs/vertex-ai/get-started?platform=web).
 You do not need to add any SDK code snippets during this step, as this example project already includes them.